Ismailmoali1/OverTheWire-Bandit-Game/README.md

 # OverTheWire: Bandit — Notes (Levels 1–15)

-This repository contains my notes from the OverTheWire Bandit wargame.
+This repository contains my notes from completing the **Bandit** wargame on OverTheWire.
-Each level includes a brief explanation of what it teaches and the commands used to complete it
+Each level includes a short explanation of the challenge, what it demonstrates, and the commands used to solve it.

+---

 ## Level 1

 **Description:**
 The password for the next level is stored in a file named `readme` in the home directory.
-Retrieve this password and use it to log in to **bandit1** via SSH on port **2220**.
+After retrieving it, use the password to log in to **bandit1** via SSH on port **2220**.
-For every level, use the password you discover to SSH into the next level and continue the game.
+You'll repeat this process for every level: find the password, then use it to connect to the next account.

 **Task:**
-List the files in the directory and read the `readme` file.
+List the files in the directory and read the contents of the `readme` file.

 **Commands Used:**